St. Lawrence species

 The female lays a mass of over 140,000 eggs.
 This spongy, sticky mass attaches itself to stones among the algae.

 Once it has laid its eggs, the female returns to deeper waters.
-Incubation lasts from 1 and a half to 2 months.
+Incubation lasts from one and a half to two months.
 The male defends and fans its eggs.
 To aerate them, it stretches the mass of eggs by inserting its head to circulate water with jaw movements.

 Credit : Claude Nozères, photo taken in 2019 at the Maurice Lamontagne Institute.